B-Whitt/ML-POT/Lab-1/README.md

 1. Create, train, and evaluate a XGBoost model.
 1. Visualize a decision trees used by the model.
 1. Visualize the importance of features that were used to train the model.
-1. Use cross validation to select optimal model hyperparameters
+1. Use cross validation to select optimal model hyperparameters based on a parameter grid
-1. Persist a model in Watson Machine Learning repository using Python client library.
+1. Persist best model in Watson Machine Learning repository using Python client library.
-1. Deploy a model for online scoring using the Watson Machine Learning's REST APIs
+1. Deploy the model for online scoring using the Watson Machine Learning's REST APIs
 1. Score sample data using the Watson Machine Learning's REST APIs.

 ## Instructions: